Williams-Barker House, Scituate, Massachusetts, circa 1634

 Why Scituate Families Choose the Law Office of Jason Cullen

 Scituate is a tight-knit coastal town where families have deep roots.
-Many have been here for generations, and the connection to this community runs deep.
+Many have been here for generations.
 That sense of permanence is exactly why estate planning matters here.
-When you have built a life in a place you love, you want to make sure your family can stay connected to it after you are gone.

 One of the most common concerns I hear from Scituate families is how to keep the family home in the family.
-Without a plan, your home goes through probate, which means a court oversees its transfer.
-That process is public, takes months, and can create pressure to sell the property to settle the estate.
-A revocable living trust lets you pass your home directly to your family, on your terms, without court involvement.
-Massachusetts does not allow transfer-on-death deeds for real estate, so a trust or life estate deed are the primary ways to keep your home out of probate.
-If you still have a mortgage, that does not prevent you from placing the home in a trust.
+Without a plan, your home goes through probate, which can create pressure to sell.
+A revocable living trust lets you pass your home directly to your family without court involvement.
+Massachusetts does not allow transfer-on-death deeds, so a trust or life estate deed are the primary options.
+You can place your home in a trust even with a mortgage.

-Scituate also has a significant number of residents who are caring for aging parents while raising their own children.
-Estate planning for these families means thinking about healthcare proxies for parents, guardianship designations for children, and powers of attorney that ensure someone trusted can step in when needed.
-I help Scituate families address all of these needs in one comprehensive plan, with clear explanations and personal attention throughout the process.
+Scituate also has many residents caring for aging parents while raising their own children.
+I help families address all of these needs in one comprehensive plan.

 How I Help